 Notes

 - Choose your Fish: You can make this dish with your favorite kind of white flesh fish.
-Other varieties that go well in this recipe include Tilapia, Halibut, Sole, Cod, and Salmon.
+Other varieties that work well in this recipe include cod, halibut, mahi-mahi, snapper, or tilapia.
 Cut the fish into 2-inch pieces.

 - Use Low pressure: Fish is a delicate food that can overcook very easily.
-Cooking at Low pressure ensures the fish stays flaky and tender after cooking.
+Cooking at Low pressure ensures the fish stays flaky and tender.

-- Adjust the Cook-time: If the fish pieces are thicker than 1-inch, adjust the pressure cooking time to 3 minutes at low pressure.
+- Adjust the cook time: If the fish pieces are thicker than 1 inch, increase the pressure-cooking time to 3 minutes at low pressure.

 - Curry Leaves: If you cannot find those, substitute with a teaspoon of lime zest or Thai basil.